Plymouth-Logan/COMP1004_Assignment2/README.md

 upcomingLogger holds the tag for upcoming activities to be displayed for (this day, this week, this month).
 It is important for the upcoming button's funcitonality, allwoing activities to be shown/hidden based on the clicked button.

+Comments include many loggers for functions.
+Functionality for a Node JS server is also commented out, mainly due to lack of time remaining to finish it.